doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 ### case 3, 7, 11, 15, 19, 23, 27, 31, 35: MixColumns

 This case is the most annoying one basically.
-At first sight, it looks very similar as the `case 1` we analyzed earlier, but ... not quite.
+At first sight, it looks very similar to the `case 1` we analyzed earlier, but ... not quite.

 ```C
 case 3: